Fulstow: Community

-The village is scattered around the "30 foot" contour road. which joins Fulstow to the neighbouring villages of Covenham and Alvingham to the south and Tetney to the north.
+The village is scattered around the "30 foot" contour road, which joins Fulstow to the neighbouring villages of Covenham and Alvingham to the south, Tetney to the north, and Ludborough to the west.
 Fulstow is on the Greenwich Meridian Line being the only village in England where this crosses the centre of the village.

 Fulstow has fresh water springs, and a population of approximately 550.
+A majority of the population falls within the 50-80 age range.
+It has an approximate area of 0.3764 square kilometers.

-Fulstow is listed in the 1086 Domesday survey as "Fuglestow".
+Fulstow is listed in the 1086 Domesday survey as "Fuglestow" which translated literally as "Fowl [bird] Place".

 Fulstow Grade II listed Anglican church is dedicated to St Lawrence.
 It originates from the early 13th century and is in Early English style.
+The belltower collapsed back in the 1720s and was rebuilt with a bellcote and single bell heard throughout the village.
+In 2009, a £5,000 grant went to repair efforts to maintain the limestone walls and interior.

 In 1885 Kelly's Directory recorded the existence of three village chapels: Wesleyan, Primitive Methodist and Wesleyan Reformers.
 Agriculture centred on the growing of wheat, barley, oats and turnips.
 The civil parish, with the same boundaries, is represented by a parish council.

 The Village hall was built in 1986 and is used for community functions.
 Unlike many other village halls this one is self funding and not Parish Council controlled.

 There were once two public houses in the village, the Lord Nelson and The Cross Keys, but the Lord Nelson closed in 1969.
 The post office and general store was still operating until 2010, but was described in 2011 as "closed and derelict".
 It is now a private house.

 The village primary school was opened by H Allenby of Kenwick Hall in 1863 It was built by with local subscription.